Last update: 29 April 2025

 As we all know, inclusion of persons with disabilities is still not in the focus of international development cooperation and humanitarian action.
 The biggest minority group (15-16% of the world’s population) is still being left behind.
 Quantifiable and concrete targets have proven to help set agendas and change mindsets and are therefore deemed the best way forward.
 This is why the Amman-Berlin Declaration of the 3rd GDS is a unique opportunity to go beyond awareness-raising and individual commitments by bringing about measurable change through the “15 percent for the 15 percent” target in particular.

-Civil society organisations (CSOs), on the other hand, in particular OPDs, play a key role in advocating for the endorsement and subsequently the implementation of the declaration by supporting with expertise and amplifying awareness within their networks.
+Civil society organisations (CSOs), on the other hand, in particular OPDs, play a key role in advocating for the endorsements even beyond the Summit, and subsequently the implementation of the declaration by supporting with expertise and amplifying awareness within their networks.

-The full declaration is available to read below in English, Spanish, French and Arabic.
-A Russian translation will be available soon.
+The full declaration is available to read below in English, Spanish, French, Russian and Arabic.
+Easy read versions are available in English and Arabic.